mmistakes/jekyll-theme-basically-basic/README.md

      `bundle show jekyll-theme-basically-basic` to get the path to it).
    - Copy the contents of `/assets/stylesheets/main.scss` from there to `<your_project>`.
-   - Customize want you want inside `<your_project>/assets/stylesheets/main.scss`.
+   - Customize what you want inside `<your_project>/assets/stylesheets/main.scss`.

 2. Copy from this repo.

    - Copy the contents of [assets/stylesheets/main.scss](assets/stylesheets/main.scss)
      to `<your_project>`.
-   - Customize want you want inside `<your_project/assets/stylesheets/main.scss`.
+   - Customize what you want inside `<your_project/assets/stylesheets/main.scss`.

 **Note:** To make more extensive changes and customize the Sass partials bundled in the gem.
 You will need to copy the complete contents the `_sass` directory to